kennymcavoy/VotingBot/README.md

 # PollDaddy Hack

+The original file is created by Alex Beals, git username: dado3212 It was then edited to add tor functionality by Kenny McAvoy

 This is pretty easy to use.
 Just download the Python script, and customize the variables for what form/answer/number of votes.
 Be sure to add your tor hash password found in torrc file.